|Notary Public in College Station, Texas|

 The very best place to pay for a listing is here at NotaryRotary.com.
 I have been a paying member for 10 years.

 5/18/13 - In the past, I sold a book on reverse mortgages.
 Disclaimer: The book has not been updated since 2006.
-It will give you a slightly dated overview.
-Do not contact me about it if you are looking for an updated book with the most recent changes.
-It is $9.95.
+I NO LONGER SELL THIS BOOK.
+It has not been updated since 2006.
+PLEASE DO NOT SEND A PAYMENT.
+Thanks.

 Thanks, Brenda Stone - TexasNotaryPublisher.com